Clean the leaves

 One simple way to clean small houseplants (especially those with fuzzy leaves) is to support them and their soil with your fingers, turn them upside down and swish their leaves in tepid water.
 Let the houseplants plants drip-dry out of the sun.

 Remove withered blossoms to keep your houseplants healthy and encourage further blooming.

 Remove all dead or yellowing leaves regularly from your houseplants.
 Pick up all fallen leaves on the soil.
 For ferns, reach under the green fronds and cut the brown leaf stalks at the soil line.
 Shorten or remove any leafless, string-like stems, too.

-This article originally appeared on Better Homes and Gardens.
+This article originally appeared on BHG.com.